tanatiem/BADS7105-CRM-Analytics/Homework 09 - Customer Movement Analysis/README.md

 Since the data was already imported into BigQuery from the previous work, use the sql script to prepare the data for visualization.
 **SQL:** [customer-movement-prep.sql](./customer-movement-prep.sql)

-For each reporting month, customers are grouped into 4 categories defined by the defition below
+For each reporting month, customers are grouped into 4 categories defined by the condition below

 | Status | Current | Previous | Before |
 | --- | :---: | :---: | :---: |